 A bitmap from bit number 0 to 31 for the current condition of the sensor is in the following table.
-The user can retrieve the status code using the RS422 commands (refer to Section 5.3.4-How to Interpret the Output from "!"
+The user can retrieve the status code using the serial commands (refer to Section 5.3.4-How to Interpret the Output from "!"
 Specifier).

-Table 4.6-Status Code Bit Number Description Indicates an Error?
-0 Internal Temperature Out of Range: This bit is active (high) if the temperature is outside the range -5° to 70°C. Yes 1 Supply Voltage Out of Range: This bit is active (high) if the input voltage is outside the range of 12 V to 32 V. Yes 2 Broken Gage: This bit is active (high): A gage reads positive full scale and indicates that the electrical connection to a gage is open or disconnected.
-The sensor reports loads significantly higher than its sensing range.
+Table 4.8-Status Code Bit Number Description Indicates an Error?
+0 Internal Temperature Out of Range: This bit is active (high) if the temperature is outside the range -5° to 70°C. Yes 1 Supply Voltage Out of Range: This bit is active (high) if the input voltage is outside the range of 12 V to 32 V. Yes 2 Broken Gage: This bit is active (high) whenever the gage reads positive full scale.
 It self resets 32 sample periods after the condition clears.
-Yes 3 Busy Bit: The sensor is performing (1) or more of the following activities that may temporarily affect the F/T data: Committing a change to NVM.
+Yes 3 Busy Bit.
+The sensor is performing (1) or more of the following activities that may temporarily affect the F/T data: Committing a change to NVM.
 Changing the filter time constant.
 Changing the calibration in use.
 Changing the ADC sampling rate.
 Any ADC ISR overrun.
 No 4 Reserved.
-N/A 5 Other Error Bit: This bit is set whenever an error other than those specified in this table exists.
-Yes 6 to 26 Reserved.
-N/A 27 Gage Out of Range: This bit is set whenever a gage sample is outside of the range gageMinRange to gageMaxRange.
-It self resets 32 sample periods after the condition clears.
-Yes 28 Simulated Error: This bit is used to test user error handling.
-No 29 Calibration Checksum Error: This bit is set if the active calibration has an invalid checksum.
-Yes 30 Force/Torque Out of Range or Sensing Range Exceeded: This bit is active whenever the force/torque sample is out of range or saturated.
-It self resets 32 sample periods after the condition clears.
+Yes 5 Other error bit.
+This bit is set whenever an error other than those specified in this table exists.
+Yes 6 to 15 Reserved.
+Yes 16 to 26 Reserved.
+No 27 Gage Out of Range: The bit is set whenever a gage sample is outside of the range gageMinRange to gageMaxRange.
+This bit stays high for 32 samples after the last such sample so that time abates for the sample's effect on the data.
+Yes 28 Simulated Error.
+This bit is used to test user error handling.
+No 29 Calibration checksum error: This bit is set if the active calibration has an invalid checksum.
+30 Force/Torque Out of Range: This bit is active whenever the force/torque sample is out of range or saturated.
+This bit stays high for 32 samples after the last such sample so that time abates for the sample's effect on the data.
 Yes 31 Error: This bit is set whenever any status code bit that indicates an error is set.
 Yes

-4.6.1 Status Code: Force/Torque Out of Range or Sensing Range Exceeded
+4.6.1 Status Code: Sensing Range Exceeded

-Bit 30 in Table 4.7 is set when an F/T load is outside the sensor's detection capability.
+Bit 30 in Table 4.8 is set when an F/T load is outside the sensor's detection capability.
 Bit 30 is set when either of the following conditions are TRUE: